Frequently Asked Questions

 Q: Do I need to train before the event?

 Yes, we always recommend getting fitter for the event.
 Some individuals meet after work or at lunch breaks to train together and build up camaraderie before the event starts.
+Refer to the What Happens Next section of the website for further information.

 Q: How fit do I have to be?

 Competitors do not have to be marathon runners in order to do well.
 With astute decision making, team co-ordination and clear communication anyone of average physical ability who is prepared to extend themselves will perform well and enjoy the challenge.
+Anyone who regularly exercises should be able to cope with the Great Adventure Challenge, but we recommend individuals who have been inactive prior to event will need to increase their level of fitness.
+Many individuals and companies are using the Great Adventure Challenge as an incentive to get fit and healthy.

 Q: Why enter the Great Adventure Challenge?